A Survey on Speech Large Language Models for Understanding: Performance in Speech Tasks

 Furthermore, an important aspect to note is that not all models are capable of performing all the tasks tested.
 For example, SALMONN, Kimi-Audio, and OSUM do not report performance on all tasks in the table.
 For the tasks they do not report, we conducted our own experiments.
 We found that SALMONN performs poorly in Human Sound Event Classification, with accuracy close to random guessing.
 Kimi-Audio and OSUM, on the other hand, are not capable of Speech Translation and consistently output transcriptions or nonsensical text when tested.
 For consistency, the mean and standard deviation of RPS in the table are calculated only on the tasks these models can handle.
 Although Kimi-Audio exhibits consistently strong performance on the tasks it has been trained for—reflected in its high average RPS and low standard deviation—it fails to handle Speech Translation, a task outside its training scope.
 This limitation underscores a broader challenge in current Speech LLMs: while they can generalize well within familiar domains, their performance does not automatically transfer to tasks for which they lack explicit training.
 Despite sharing similarities with other related tasks, this capability does not automatically generalize, underscoring the current limitations in the flexibility and generalization of Speech LLMs.

 \paragraph{ Limited Performance on Deep Understanding Tasks}

 While the previous section provides a systematic analysis of current Speech LLM capabilities from the informational perspective, it primarily focuses on tasks mainly involving perception and shallow cognition.
 From the standpoint of cognitive depth, as illustrated in Section \ref{taxonomy:functional}, however, it offers limited evaluation of tasks requiring deeper reasoning or complex inference.
 To address this gap, several recent studies have proposed dedicated benchmarks targeting such cognitively demanding tasks and have conducted comprehensive evaluations of leading Speech LLMs.
 The results of these evaluations are summarized in Table \ref{tab:model_performance}.
+These benchmarks evaluate models on closed-ended or mixed open/closed-ended question answering tasks.

+In addition to tasks that primarily capture acoustic content or straightforward semantic inference, these benchmarks probe cognitively richer abilities, such as emotion-state summarization from speech and multi-speaker role mapping.
+For example, in the MMAU benchmark, the Speech Emotion State Summarisation and Multi-Speaker Role Mapping tracks evaluate how well models integrate prosody, timbre, and speaker-dependent cues with textual reasoning.
+These tasks highlight that Speech LLMs must jointly model fine-grained acoustic signals (e.g., emotional valence, speaker traits, turn-taking structure) and textual semantics to achieve genuine speech cognition.